OPIN-Smart-Home/SmartLamp/README.md

    ![Configure WiFi](https://github.com/OPIN-Smart-Home/SmartLamp/blob/main/asset/configure_wifi.png)

 3. **Confirm Connection**
-   - After the connection is established, the LED will turn solid, indicating that the SmartLamp is successfully connected to your WiFi network.
+   - After the connection is established, the LED will turn solid, indicating that the Smart Lamp is successfully connected to your WiFi network.

 #### Reset WiFi Configuration
 1. **Initiate Reset**